agausmann/smm2-stats/README.md

 the probability of that happening.

 The idea is this: Each level is an independent trial, where either object may win, or neither wins if neither are present.
-If only one of the object appears, that is considered a "win" (not entirely accurate; see [Caveats](#caveats)).
+If only one of the objects appears in the level, that is considered a "win" (not entirely accurate; see [Future Work](#future-work)).
 If both objects appear in a level, that is considered a "toss-up".
-If neither object appears in a level, we can safely ignore it, because no "event" happens in that level.
+If neither object appears in a level, we can safely ignore that level, because no "event" happens in that level.

 The probabilities can then be approximated by taking the "only one object" totals and summing them, and dividing each total by that sum.
 Every time an